sgmurphy/wordpress-plugins/interactive-geo-maps/readme.txt

 Selectable Lat. and Long. values with tripple click

 = 1.6.7 =
-New Feature: add ?image paramater to single map pages to return image Fix error that displayed on existing free maps when going Pro Fix localization issues
+New Feature: add ?image parameter to single map pages to return image Fix error that displayed on existing free maps when going Pro Fix localization issues
 Correct issues with clustered markers in drilldown and live filter